System preparation

 Optionally, verify the key:

-The first keyid is the Tarsnap source code signing key, while the second is Colin Percival's key (0x38CECA690C6A6A6E
+The first keyid is the Tarsnap source code signing key, while the second and third are Colin Percival's keys (2009:0x38CECA690C6A6A6E

 Import the key.
 Older versions are signed with